How We Afford to Travel & You Can Too!

 How We Afford to Travel Travel Planning

-The only way that we have kept this up for 5 years is because we genuinely LOVE our lifestyle.
+The only way that we were able to keep this up for 5+ years is because we genuinely LOVE our lifestyle.
 If we didn’t, we would have given up years ago.

 It hasn’t always been easy, and there have been months where our savings is dangerously low.
 But we saw a path and we were determined enough to make a plan.
 And we were passionate enough to stick to that plan.